fkirc/skip-duplicate-actions/README.md

 ### `concurrent_skipping`

-Skip a workflow-run if the same workflow is already running.
+Skip a workflow run if the same workflow is already running.

 One of `never`, `same_content`, `same_content_newer`, `outdated_runs`, `always`.